tektutor/openshift-tekton-feb-2022/Day1/README.md

 ## ℹ️ Using RedHat OpenShift Developer Sandbox for Free 👨‍🎓

-<em>As we already have a working OpenShift Cluster pre-installed, you don't have to do this during the training.<em>
+🔴 As we already have a working OpenShift Cluster pre-installed, you don't have to do this during the training.

 You may setup a RedHat Cluster almost instantaneously and very helpful for self-learning.
 However, some advanced features like Eventing, installing Operators, etc will not work in this Free environment.